tuxnam/GuillaumeBen-Security-Notebook/sentinel-gitlab.md

 There are much more log files part of GitLab but most of the interesting security events will be captured in these three files.

-## Connecting GitLab server and ingesting logs to Sentinel
+## Ingesting GitLab logs to Sentinel

 The first step is to actually ingest GitLab data into Microsoft Sentinel. <br />
 We are using here the standard syslog output.
 GitLab logs are written (by default) into */var/log/gitlab*. <br />